Skip to main content

 Also known as: timing drills

-Hand-eye timing drills are focused practice routines — reaction balls, varied-speed machine reps, short-distance soft toss — designed specifically to sharpen a hitter's ability to read release and adjust swing timing, separate from pure swing-mechanics work.
+Hand-eye timing drills are focused practice routines.
+This means reaction balls, varied-speed machine reps, short-distance soft toss.
+This means designed in particular to sharpen a hitter's ability to read release and adjust swing timing, separate from pure swing-mechanics work.

 Most batting practice emphasizes contact quality and mechanics with a predictable, repeated feed.
-Timing-specific drills instead deliberately introduce variability — mixed speeds from a machine, randomized soft-toss timing, or reaction-ball work that trains the eyes to pick up cues quickly — because timing is a distinct skill from swing mechanics and does not automatically improve just from taking more repetitions against a single predictable speed.
+Timing-specific drills instead deliberately introduce variability.
+This means mixed speeds from a machine, randomized soft-toss timing, or reaction-ball work that trains the eyes to pick up cues quickly.
+This means.
+This is because timing is a distinct skill from swing mechanics and does not on its own improve just from taking more repetitions against a single predictable speed.
 Coaches typically layer timing drills in after mechanics are sound, since a hitter with poor mechanics but great timing still produces weak contact.

 Beginner tip